microsoft/vcpkg/README.md

 ```
 C:\src\vcpkg> .\vcpkg install sdl2 curl
 ```
-Finally, create a New Project (or open an existing one) in Visual Studio 2015.
+Finally, create a New Project (or open an existing one) in Visual Studio 2015 or Visual Studio "15" Preview.
 You can now `#include` and use any of the installed libraries.

 ## Examples
 See the [`docs\EXAMPLES.md`](docs/EXAMPLES.md) document for specific walkthroughs, including using a package and adding a new package.